 Upon return to London, further analysis of the specimens collected on the voyage led Darwin to several related theories – namely that evolution did occur and it happened gradually over thousands of years.

 Darwin's theory of evolutionary selection holds that variation within species occurs randomly, and that the survival or extinction of each organism is determined by that organism's ability to adapt to its environment.
-He first published these theories in 1859 in his book, On the Origin of Species.
+He first published these theories on 24 November 1859 in his book, On the Origin of Species (or, more completely, On the Origin of Species by Means of Natural Selection, or the Preservation of Favoured Races in the Struggle for Life).

 Charles Darwin was not the first to propose a theory of evolution but his work had a great impact on society at the time.
 While other thinkers used his research to support their various (often opposing) views and ideas, Darwin avoided talking about the theological and sociological aspects of his work.
-He continued to write on botany, geology and zoology until his death in 1882.
-He is buried in Westminster Abbey.
+He continued to write on botany, geology and zoology until his death on 19 April 1882.
+He is buried in Westminster Abbey, London.